 Important Information for Investors and Shareholders

 This communication does not constitute a solicitation of any vote or approval.
-The implementing transaction related to the plan of liquidation will be submitted to Gyrodyne's shareholders for their consideration.
+The plan of liquidation will be submitted to Gyrodyne's shareholders for their consideration.
 In connection with the proposed transaction, Gyrodyne will file a proxy statement with the SEC.
 GYRODYNE SHAREHOLDERS ARE ADVISED TO READ THE PROXY STATEMENT AND RELATED DOCUMENTS CAREFULLY (WHEN THEY BECOME AVAILABLE) AND ANY OTHER RELEVANT DOCUMENTS FILED WITH THE SEC, AS WELL AS ANY AMENDMENTS OR SUPPLEMENTS TO THOSE DOCUMENTS, BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION.
 The proxy statement and other documents containing other important information about Gyrodyne filed or furnished to the SEC (when they become available) may be read and copied at the SEC's public reference room located at 100 F Street, N.E., Washington, D.C.
 20549.
 Information on the operation of the Public Reference Rooms may be obtained by calling the SEC at 1-800-SEC-0330.
 The SEC also maintains a website, www.sec.gov, from which any electronic filings made by Gyrodyne may be obtained without charge.
 In addition, investors and shareholders may obtain copies of the documents filed with or furnished to the SEC upon oral or written request without charge.
 Requests may be made in writing by regular mail by contacting Gyrodyne at the following address: One Flowerfield, Suite 24, St. James, NY 11780, Attention: Investor Relations.
 The proxy statement also will be available on the Company's web site located at www.gyrodyne.com.

 - Investment & Company Information